 Scope

-Secondary ion beams emerging from heavy ion collisions with a changed magnetic rigidity represent a source of local heat deposition in dispersion suppressor (DS) magnets downstream of IR2 (see [1] and references).
-These ion beams may pose a certain risk inducing magnet quenchesALICE upgrade requests an instantaneous luminosity 6 times higher than the nominal one.
-Similar risk during ion operation occur in IR1 and IR5.
-A strategy to eliminate any risk of quench is the installation of DS collimatorsTCLDs Target Collimator Long Dispersion suppressor).
+Secondary ion beams emerging from heavy ion collisions with a changed magnetic rigidity represent a source of local heat deposition in dispersion suppressor (DS) magnets downstream of IR2 (see [1] and references therein).
+These ion beams may pose a certain risk of inducing magnet quenches.
+For the ALICE upgrade that requests an instantaneous luminosity 6 times higher than the nominal one, losses are expected to be about a factor 2 above the quench limit.
+Similar risk during ion operation occurs in IR1 and IR5 [2].
+A strategy to eliminate any risk of quench is the installation of DS collimators to catch ions beams before they reach the magnets.
+These collimators are referred to as TCLDs (Target Collimator Long Dispersion suppressor).
 One collimator per side of the experiment would be sufficient to effectively intercept the secondary beams from the most dominant processes in a location where these ions are well separated from the main beam.
-Energy deposition simulations were extensively carried out, based on the assumption that MB.A10 is substituted with a pair of 11 T magnets and a TCLD collimator.
+Energy deposition simulations were extensively carried out, based on the assumption that MB.A10 is substituted with a pair of 11 T magnets and a TCLD collimator, to confirm this assumption [1, 3].

 Benefit or objective for the HL-LHC machine performance

 DS collimation in IR2 is considered necessary for the ALICE detector upgrade taking place in LS2, aiming at a peak luminosity of 6 x 1027cm-2s-1, corresponding to a loss in the MB.B10 dipole of about 50 mW/cm3.
-The proposed TCLD collimator installation is expected to reduce by more than a factor the losses in the new 11 T dipoles compared to the losses in cold dipoles with the present layout with old dipoles and no TCLD collimators.
+The proposed TCLD collimator installation, with a jaw based on 80 cm of a tungsten heavy alloy, is expected to reduce by more than a factor 100 the losses in the new 11 T dipoles compared to the losses in cold dipoles with the present layout with old dipoles and no TCLD collimators [3].

 Equipment performance objectives

+The new collimators are to be installed in warm insertions between two cold 11 T dipoles.
+They are designed to withstand the losses from ion luminosity debris while ensuring their basic mechinical and beam cleaning functionalities (e.g., mechanical stability and flatness constraint, to be specified in detail).
+Total losses in the collimator jaws up to about 100 W are expected [3].

 In addition, the design is based on the state-of-the-art collimator design used in the rest of the machine.
 It features all the latest design improvements, including in-jaw BPMs for fast alignment and orbit monitoring.

 TECHNICAL ANNEXES